UK ‘in negotiations’ over three Britons held by Taliban, says Suella Braverman

 She said: “If there are risks to people’s safety, if they’re a British citizen abroad, then the UK government is going to do whatever it takes to ensure that they’re safe.
 And the government is in negotiations and working hard to ensure people’s safety is upheld.”

-Pressed on whether negotiations for the three Britons are currently happening, Ms Braverman replied: “If there are problems and if there are safety concerns to British individuals abroad then the FCDO will be working actively to ensure people are safe.”
+Pressed on whether negotiations for the three Britons are currently happening, Ms Braverman replied: “If there are problems and if there are safety concerns to British individuals abroad then the FCDO [Foreign, Commonwealth & Development Office] will be working actively to ensure people are safe.”

 Scott Richards, co-founder of the Presidium Network, said: “I am told that those men are in good health and being treated well.
 I have no reason to believe they have been subject to any poor treatment whatsoever.”